wikindx/wikindx/website/web/src/content/install/upgrade.md

 ## Upgrading components

-From v5.9.1, components are updated and managed from the __Components Manager__ (Menu entry: _Admin > Components_).
+From v5.9.1, components are downloaded, updated, and managed from the __Components Manager__ (Menu entry: _Admin > Components_).
 Update them after the core is fully upgraded.

-The cURL and Zip PHP extensions are not mandatory but used by the __Components Manager__.
-We recommend to enable these extensions and use the __Components Manager__.

-Without cURL, components cannot be downloaded by WIKINDX but you can still manage to install a component with the top form of the __Components Manager__ from a local copy downloaded from Sourceforge.

-Without Zip, you cannot install components via the __Components Manager__ and have to do it by hand.

 If you are upgrading a component by hand, follow these steps: